JuliaLang/julia/JuliaSyntax/README.md

 heuristics to get something which "looks nice"... and ML systems have become very good at heuristics.
 Also, we've got huge piles of training data — just choose some high quality, tastefully hand-formatted libraries.

+# Getting involved

+For people who want to help improve Julia's error messages by contributing to JuliaSyntax, I'd suggest looking through the issue list at https://github.com/JuliaLang/JuliaSyntax.jl/issues and choosing a small issue or two to work on to familiarize yourself with the code.
+Anything marked with the labels `intro issue` or `bug` might be a good place to start.

+Also watching the 2022 JuliaCon talk and reading this document is probably good for an overview.

+As of March 2023, we've got really good positional tracking within the source, but JuliaSyntax really needs a better system for parser recovery before the errors are really nice.
+This requires some research.
+For example, you could read up on how rust-analyzer does recovery, or rslint - both these are event-based recursive decent parsers with similar structure to JuliaSyntax (though in Rust).
+I also want to investigate whether we can do data-driven parser recovery using an ML technique.
+But again, this is a research project.